sachinm001/PaaS-Serverless-Arch/Hands-on lab/06-Create-the-data-export-workflow.md

 1. Select **Sign in** and sign in to your Office 365 Outlook account.

     ![In the Office 365 Outlook - Send an email box, the Sign in button is selected.](media2/updated30.png)

+1. You will get a pop up window to **pick an account**. select your account.

 1. In the Send an email form, provide the following values: